kodycode/PokeBot-Python/README.md

+# Description

+Made with Python 3.6 and the [Python Discord API Wrapper](https://github.com/Rapptz/discord.py).

+This bot focuses on the catching aspect that was developed by the original [PokéBot](https://discordbots.org/bot/330488924449275916?utm_source=widget).
+While it contains the similar style of catching pokemon from the original, I've added more tweaks of my own.
+You can hatch and exchange pokemon, and even get lootboxes containing pokemon.
+You can also customize the bot to have events.

+To read more on the bot's features, see the command page [here](https://github.com/kodycode/PokeBot-Python/wiki/Command-Page).

+For information on events, see [here](https://github.com/kodycode/PokeBot-Python/wiki/Events)

+# Installation

+To setup the bot,

+1. Rename config_template.json to config.json

+2. Rename events_template.json to events.json

+3. Enter your discord bot token into the `token` field of config.json

+4. Run the bot with `python bot.py` or `python3 bot.py`

 # Disclaimer
 **This in no way is meant to compete with the official [PokéBot](https://discordbots.org/bot/330488924449275916?utm_source=widget).
-This renedition is purely made for my own benefit and for my own server only.
-I will not show you how to set it up.
+This renedition was purely made for my own benefit and for my own server only.
 Pokémon assets belong to Wonder & Toast and can be found [here](https://github.com/Wonder-Toast/Pokemon-PNG).
 Pokéball assets that were not included in this repo, can be found [here](https://github.com/msikma/pokesprite).**